Steam Revenue Calculator

 Free · Boxleiter + calibrated cone overlay · No signup required

-Estimate a Steam game’s lifetime revenue from review count + price.
+Estimate a Steam game’s lifetime sales and revenue from review count + price.
+Use it as a Steam sales calculator (reviews × multiplier = estimated units) or a revenue calculator (units × price = estimated gross dollars).
 Outputs Boxleiter low/mid/high (the indie industry rule of thumb) plus a calibrated P10/P50/P90 probability cone overlay showing why the realistic range is wider than any single multiplier suggests.

 Calculator